strawdynamics/luminous/README.md

 <a name="usage"></a>
 ## Usage

 Once you've installed Luminous via one of the above methods, you're ready to get started.
 There are no dependencies, so you can just start making cool stuff.
-Check out the [announcement blog post](http://blog.imgix.com/TODO) for a demo, or clone/download the repository and take a peek at `index.html` in your browser.
+Check out the [announcement blog post](http://blog.imgix.com/TODO) for a demo, or take a peek here: https://imgix.github.io/luminous.
 Here's an example of the most basic possible implementation:

 ``` html
 <a href="http://assets.imgix.net/dog.png?w=1600>